Breakdancing opera star uses Instagram to promote classical music

 The singer says social media has helped him boost ticket sales for his shows, as well, even though he doesn’t treat it as a business.

-The director of a theatre in Frankfurt where Orlinski gave a concert last September told him it was only the third time in his theatre’s history that all tickets had been sold out.
+The director of a theater in Frankfurt where Orlinski gave a concert last September told him it was only the third time in his theatre’s history that all tickets had been sold out.

 “There were so many young people...It is crazy!...
 Only because I do sometimes some Instagram stories,” Orlinski said, adding that many of the young people write to him on social media to share their experiences.